JeffreyMPrice/thirteen-seasons/README.md

 ### Continuous Integration

-GitHub Actions are configured to run tests and quality checks on every push and pull request
+GitHub Actions are configured to run tests and quality checks on every push and pull request.
+Details can be found in the .github directory
 * Brakeman vulnerability scanner (https://brakemanscanner.org/)
 * importmap audit scans javascript libraries for known security issues (https://github.com/rails/importmap-rails)
 * Rubocop linting for consistent code formate and best practices (https://rubocop.org/)